CaleCabrera07/CaleCabrera07/README.md

 - 👋 Hi, I’m @CaleCabrera07
-- 👀 I’m interested in Web Development, Software Development & Cryptos.
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning MERN Stack to become a Full Stack Developer.
 - 💞️ I’m looking to collaborate on Open-Source projects, crypto projects & mind-blowing projects!
 - 📫 How to reach me? contact me at ccarlosalejandros@gmail.com